phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    kernel source
    ``<kernel-src>/include/dt-bindings/iio/qcom,spmi-adc7-pmk8350.h``.

-   Check the workspace for this file and ensure that the environment is properly initialized to pick this file.
+   Check the workspace for this file and initialize the environment to pick this file.
 While compiling dtbs, the kernel build system runs a GCC preprocessor to replace the macros in dts files by its definition.
 The mentioned path is one such place where several ``includes`` reside.

    Check if you have ``core.symlinks`` set to ``false`` in your git configuration.
 If yes, set it to true: